wcjohnson/redux-components/README.md

 # redux-components
-A component model for Redux state trees based on the React.js component model.
+A component model for Redux state trees based on the React.js component model and other familiar design patterns from the React ecosystem.

 ## Documentation
+> **NB:** redux-components is a tool that interoperates with [Redux](http://redux.js.org/).
+This documentation presumes a solid grasp of the fundamentals found in the [Redux docs](http://redux.js.org) -- particularly the concepts of the Redux state tree, reducers, action creators, and selectors.

 [GitBook format](https://wcjohnson.gitbooks.io/redux-components/content/)

 ## What's it for?